Karthikeyan1508/lgp-notes-md/mechanical/mp/week-2.md

 A laser scans and sinters (heats without melting) powder particles on a bed.
 After each layer is sintered, a new layer of powder is spread, and the process repeats.
 The unsintered powder acts as a natural support structure.

 ### Materials Used:

-Nylon (PA12, PA11)
+-Nylon (PA12, PA11)

-Thermoplastics

-Some metal and composite powders (in advanced systems)
+-Thermoplastics

 ### Applications:

-Functional prototypes
+-Functional prototypes

-Low-volume production parts
+-Low-volume production parts

-Aerospace and automotive components
+-Aerospace and automotive components

-Medical devices (like braces and implants)
+-Medical devices

 ### Advantages:

-No support structures needed
+-No support structures needed

-Strong, functional parts
+-Strong, functional parts

-Complex geometries easily achievable
+-Complex geometries easily achievable

-Good mechanical properties
+-Good mechanical properties

 ### Limitations:

-Surface finish is grainy
+-Surface finish is grainy

-Post-processing needed (cleaning, smoothing)

-Equipment and materials can be costly
+-Post-processing needed (cleaning, smoothing) -Equipment and materials can be costly

 ### Electron Beam Melting (EBM)
 EBM is a metal additive manufacturing process that uses a high-energy electron beam to fully melt metal powder inside a vacuum chamber.